Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 Q: What qualifies a rash as “atypical”?

-A: It shows unusual morphology, distribution, or persistence beyond expected timelines compared to classic dermatoses.
+A: An atypical rash shows unusual morphology, distribution, or persistence beyond expected timelines compared to classic dermatoses.
+Examples include rashes involving the palms and soles, or those lasting longer than typical viral exanthems.

-Q: When should I consider a skin biopsy?
+Q: When should I consider a skin biopsy for an atypical rash?

-Q: How do AI tools aid in diagnosis?
+Q: How do AI tools aid in atypical rash diagnosis?